tc39/proposal-smart-pipelines/readme.md

 // Pipeline body `|> do { if (…) … else … }`
 // binds topic but contains no topic reference.
 ```
-But the same [early error rules][early errors] that apply to any topical
+But the same [early error rules][] that apply to any topical pipeline body apply
-pipeline body apply also to topical bodies that are `do` expressions.
+also to topical bodies that are `do` expressions.

 <td>